-It’s fair to say that my absolute favourite thing to photograph above everything else is wildlife.
+It’s fair to say that my absolute favourite type of photography is wildlife photography.
 There’s nothing quite like the feeling of getting up close and personal with a beautiful creature, and when all the stars align and the animal is in the right place, at the right time, and you get the dream shot, it gives me a buzz like nothing else on earth.
+If you’re a beginner wildlife photographer, and you’re reading this, chances are you feel the same – or you want to!

 What’s great about wildlife photography is that, unlike people, animals don’t get bored or annoyed, and you don’t have to ask their permission!
 But taking great photos of animals can also be extremely challenging, because you can’t ask them to move or pose for you.
 You have to work with what you’ve got, and learn how to make the best of any given situation.

-So here, in no particular order, are my top tips for How to Take Great Photos of Wildlife.
+So here, in no particular order, are my top Wildlife Photography Tips for Beginners (and Intermediates).

 1/ Use the Rule of Thirds

-This is a classic photography technique which you may well already be familiar with, and which works for all types of photography, not just wildlife.
+This is a classic photography technique which you may well already be familiar with even if you’re a beginner because it works for all types of photography, not just wildlife.
 The Rule of Thirds says that if you imagine your frame divided into a 3×3 grid, you’ll get the most pleasing composition if you put the subject of the image off centre, on one of the points where the grid lines intersect.
 Try it, it really works!

 2/ But don’t be afraid to break it